 Adapted from a handwritten recipe in Jenny 'Dolly' Youngein's school cookery homework book, 1912.
 Dolly lived at 64 Gloucestershire Street, The Rocks, now Susannah Place Museum, and attended the local Fort Street High School.
 The recipe Dolly recorded in 1912 uses suet, which I have substituted with butter; and rather than boil the pudding in a floured cloth, steaming it in a pudding basin may be a simpler option.
 Treacle sauce is the recommended accompaniment, but caramel or toffee sauce might be better suited to modern palates.
 Ice cream or custard are also nice accompaniments.

-Meanwhile, combine the dry ingredients in a mixing bowl and rub the butter in with your fingertips, or in a food processor and transfer to a mixing bowl.
+Meanwhile, combine the flour, sugar and ginger in a mixing bowl and rub the butter in with your fingertips (or use a food processor).

-In a bowl, mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stir to dissolve, then add it to the dry mixture.
-Stir to combine and form a soft dough.
+In another bowl or jug, mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stir to dissolve, then add it to the dry mixture.
+Stir to combine and form a soft, sticky dough.

 Transfer the dough into the pudding basin, leaving at least 3 cm from the top rim as the pudding will swell during cooking.
 Seal the basin (for step-by-step instructions see 'how to seal a pudding basin') and boil steadily for one and a half hours, topping up the saucepan with boiling water as required.